GOOLSBY MR. BASEBALL FINALIST

 Goolsby has produced 62 RBIs so far this season for the Owls.
 He has become a mainstay on the Owls’ stat sheet with a .635 on base percentage and a 1.142 slugging percentage.

 The Mr. Baseball award winners will be announced Tuesday, May 22 at 11:00 a.m. at Middle Tennessee State’s Reece Smith Jr. baseball field in Murfreesboro.
-The awards will be part of the TSSAA’s (Tennessee Secondary Schools Athletic Association) Spring Fling.
+The awards will be during TSSAA’s (Tennessee Secondary Schools Athletic Association) Spring Fling.
 Champions for the organization’s three baseball classifications will also be crowned next week.

 The Owls will look to be added to the Class AA state tournament field if they defeat Meigs Co. in their sub-state match up Friday, May 18.